Food & Nutrition

 Fruit and vegetables

-With dietary fibre to help you feel fuller for longer, eating plenty of veggies and a couple of pieces of fruit a day can help you achieve a healthy weight and lower cholesterol.
+With dietary fibre to help you feel fuller for longer, eating plenty of veggies and a couple of pieces of fruit a day can help you reach a healthy weight and lower cholesterol.
 Due to their high phytonutrient content, fruit and veggies also offer high antioxidant activity, which decreases the risk of cardiovascular disease.

 • Dark leafy greens